 The Dalhousie-Horrocks National Leadership Fund was established in 2007 to honour Dr. Norman Horrocks, OC, PhD, FCLIP (1927-2010) for his outstanding leadership in the field of librarianship in North America, Australia, and Europe.
 Over several decades Dr. Horrocks, former Director of the School of Information Management and Dean of the Faculty of Management at Dalhousie University, pursued a distinguished career of very active involvement in professional associations in the United Kingdom, Cyprus, Australia, the United States, and Canada.
 His many contributions, for which he received local, national and international recognition, have advanced the field and the careers of countless individuals.
 Learn more about Dr. Horrocks here.

 The fund supports a scholarship and an associated lecture series through an endowment donated by the many former students, colleagues, friends and admirers of Norman Horrocks.

-The award and lecture will be presented for the first time in the fall of 2013.
+The award and lecture was presented for the first time in the fall of 2013.

 Stephanie Downs Memorial Fund

 Remember Stephanie and her commitment to leadership.

 Read more about the Stephanie Downs Memorial Fund

 After living in London, England, for some time, Stephanie Downs decided to return to Canada to pursue her MLIS and become a librarian.
 She chose to study at Dalhousie for its sense of community, welcoming faculty and Maritime culture.

 Stephanie was a SIM MLIS graduate (MLIS 2006) who was diagnosed with cervical cancer at the end of her last year at SIM.
 She lost her hard-fought battle with cancer on May 27, 2007.